The Rocketeer (film): Special effects

-The Rocketeer's attack on the Nazi Zeppelin was filmed over four months near Six Flags Magic Mountain amusement park in Valencia, California, through pick-ups.
-Remaining visual effects footage took place at ILM's headquarters in San Rafael and Hamilton Air Force Base.
-There, they constructed a 12 ft scale model of the Zeppelin, which was photographed against matte paintings that resembled 1938 Los Angeles for intercutting purposes.
+The Rocketeer's attack on the Nazi Zeppelin was filmed in four months near Six Flags Magic Mountain amusement park in Valencia, California, through pick-ups.
+Remaining special effects footage was shot at ILM's headquarters in San Rafael and Hamilton Air Force Base.
+There, they constructed a 12 ft scale model of the Zeppelin, which was photographed against matte paintings that resemble 1938 Los Angeles for intercutting purposes.
 The Zeppelin explosion special effect alone cost $400,000.

 Music

-The music for The Rocketeer was composed and conducted by James Horner.
-The soundtrack received positive reviews and is often mentioned as being one of the film's stronger elements.
-The soundtrack was released by Hollywood Records and features nearly an hour of music with eight tracks of score and two vocal tracks performed by actress/singer Melora Hardin.
+The music was composed by James Horner.
+The soundtrack received positive reviews and was often called one of the film's stronger elements.
+The soundtrack was released by Hollywood Records and features nearly an hour of music with eight tracks of score and two vocal tracks performed by actress and singer Melora Hardin.
 An expanded edition was issued in 2016 by Intrada Records.
 The two songs were arranged by Billy May, who had collaborated with Horner several times in the past.

 Release

 Marketing

 To promote The Rocketeer, Disney made tie-in endorsements with Pizza Hut and M&M's/Mars candies.
-An extensive product line followed of computer games, toys, posters, trading cards, pins, patches, buttons, T-shirts, and children's clothing, licensed to coincide with the film's opening.
-The studio also spent a further $19 million on TV advertising alone.
-A television special documentary, titled The Rocketeer: Excitement in the Air, was broadcast on the Disney Channel in June 1991.
-That same month, a young adult novelization written by Peter David was published by Bantam Books, while a similar novelization by Ron Fontes, for younger readers, was published by Scholastic Books for Disney Press.
+An extensive product line followed of video games for MS-DOS, NES, and Super NES.
+Electronic Gaming Monthly awarded The Rocketeer Video Game as its "Worst Movie-to-Game" of 1992.
+Toys, posters, trading cards, pins, patches, buttons, T-shirts, and children's clothing, licensed coincided with the film's opening.
+The studio spent a further $19 million on television advertising alone.
+A television special documentary, The Rocketeer: Excitement in the Air, was broadcast on the Disney Channel in June 1991.
+That month, a young adult novelization written by Peter David was published by Bantam Books, and a similar novelization by Ron Fontes, for younger readers, was published by Scholastic Books for Disney Press.

-The Rocketeer had its premiere at the 1,100 seat El Capitan Theatre on June 19, 1991.
+The Rocketeer was premiered at the 1,100 seat El Capitan Theatre on June 19, 1991.
 This was the first premiere to take place at the El Capitan in more than two years, after a restoration project by Disney.

 Home media

-When released on the home video market in 1991–1992 in both LaserDisc and VHS/Beta videotape formats, The Rocketeer earned an additional $23.18 million in rentals.
-The film's musical score, compiled and produced by James Horner, was released in both audio cassette and CD variants.
-The Rocketeer was released on Region 1 DVD by Walt Disney Studios Home Entertainment in August 1999.
-No special features were included on the later DVD release, although the 1991 LaserDisc (#1239 as) had included the original theatrical trailer.
+The home video in 1992 on LaserDisc, VHS, and Beta earned an additional $23.18 million in rentals.
+The musical score, compiled and produced by James Horner, was released in both audio cassette and CD variants.
+The Rocketeer was released on Region 1 DVD by Buena Vista Home Entertainment on August 17, 1999.
+No special features were included on the later DVD release, although the 1992 LaserDisc (#1239 as) has the original theatrical trailer.
 A 20th Anniversary Edition Blu-ray Disc was released on December 13, 2011.